Kapranov/My-Widgets-TclTk/README.md

 "TCL"; pronounced as "tickle" or "tee-see-ell") is a scripting language created by John Ousterhout.

-### This is a screenshot which shows the three applications on Tcl/Tk.
+### This is a screenshot which shows the three applications.
 ![Billing System](/app-tcltk.png "Control Center")

 In those days, it was my favorite programming language for writing GUIs,